 Colorful fish have been linked to a lowering of stress, even calming down children before bedtime, and also to increased productivity when a tank is kept in a workplace.

 The all-in-one tank sets that we feature here are a great place to get started, and are all capable of holding 20 gallons or more of water.
-If you want something smaller, check out our Best Small Fish Tank article.
+If you want something smaller, check out our best small fish tank buying guide or our guide to the best fish tank overall.

 Not everything on offer is perfect, and over the years you’ll find yourself replacing parts, say swapping the filter out for a more powerful model, or exchanging the lights for some that offer more in the way of customization.
 The recent changeover from tube lighting to LEDs has had a huge effect on tropical fish tanks, as features such as color-changing and timed dimming are now becoming more common.